 The college recruiting timeline is a subject of great confusion.
 Rumors spread like wildfire, people make uninformed decisions, and it often results in frustration and disappointment.
 The rumor mill spawns myths like, “If it’s the spring of your junior year and you haven’t been contacted by any coaches, you have no chance of playing soccer in college.”
 That’s just wrong.
-If you are a second-semester junior, you should definitely get moving.
-And even if you’re a first-semester senior, there’s still time to make an effective recruiting pitch.
-Some doors will have closed by now, but there are still opportunities out there.
+If you are a second-semester junior, you should definitely get moving, and even if you’re a first-semester senior, there’s still time to make an effective recruiting pitch.
+Some doors will have closed by now, but there is still plenty of opportunities out there.

 So when should you start?

-For most players, the best time to start recruiting is during sophomore or junior year.
+For most players, the best time to start the recruiting process is during their sophomore or junior year.
 If you start when you’re a sophomore, you simplify the process by giving yourself more time to learn about college teams, communicate with the coaches, and visit campuses.
 If you start when you’re a junior, you have to be focused and make sure to get in the spotlight quickly.
-Once you start communicating with college coaches, you need to have regular contact with them until you decide which college you will attend.
+Once you start communicating with college coaches, make sure to have regular contact with them until you decide which college you will attend.
 This actually isn’t that difficult.
 It just requires a little work each month.

-A great time to start recruiting in earnest is when you’re not in the middle of a season.
-You can devote some of the time you normally spend at practice to CaptainU Recruiting.Many coaches don’t finalize their recruiting classes until the winter or spring of the recruits’ senior year in high school.
-A coach has to wait for a recruit to apply.
-Then the coach must wait to see if the recruit is accepted.
-Once acceptance letters are mailed, the coach has to convince the recruit to enroll.
-But that doesn’t mean you should wait to being the process.
+A great time to start preparing for the recruiting process is when you’re not in the middle of a season.
+This allows you to devote some of the time you normally would spend at practice to setting up and utilizing your CaptainU Recruiting profile.
+While many coaches don’t finalize their recruiting classes until the winter or spring of the recruits’ senior year in high school, it’s better to get a head start and prepare yourself for the process of applying, being accepted and offer letters being sent from the college.

 From the coach’s end, recruiting is a long, tiring process.
 With CaptainU, you will make it easier for coaches!
 This really works in your favor because, generally speaking, people like you when you make their lives easier.

 We see lots of athletes who start writing coaches while they’re still freshmen.
 If this is your style, go for it.
 To win the college recruiting game, you have to keep up the pace over the course of the next few years.
-If as an freshman you write a coach and then proceed to fall off the face of the earth until your senior year, you haven’t done yourself any good.
+If you do start early and then proceed to fall off the face of the earth until your senior year, you haven’t helped yourself.
 If you do start recruiting as a freshman, in addition to maintaining regular contact with your candidate coaches, you should send an updated Profile every year.
 The bottom line for freshmen: start recruiting only when you’re ready to spend a little time each month on recruiting.
 To get in the spotlight, you have to communicate with college coaches regularly—not just when the spirit moves you.

 Early starts for premier players